Daniel J. Frey

 Back to the boil on our necks.

-This President feeds a false narrative that many Americans believe so that he can shield himself from personal inspection as he gains financial wealth.
+This President perpetuates a false narrative that many Americans believe, allowing him to shield himself from personal scrutiny as he accumulates financial wealth.

 He's not a patriot.